DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/40_architecture/publishing/publishingMultipleRelationalDataSources.md

 * when accessing the the server, the client application can be accessed by the URL which contains the name of the .war-file
 * thus, the URLs define namespaces for different business applications

-##Simple version using only apache & d2rq
+##Simple: Using only apache & d2rq

 ![](publishingWithD2rqOnly.png)